 The Law says:

-We must let you know why we collect personal and health care information about you;
+- We must let you know why we collect personal and health care information about you

-We must let you know how we use any personal and/or healthcare information we hold on you;
+- We must let you know how we use any personal and/or healthcare information we hold on you

-We need to inform you in respect of what we do with it;
+- We need to inform you in respect of what we do with it

-We need to tell you about who we share it with or pass it on to and why; and
+- We need to tell you about who we share it with or pass it on to and why, and

-We need to let you know how long we can keep it for.
+- We need to let you know how long we can keep it for.

-Please direct any questions or concerns to Marcia Thomarel, Practice Manager.
-You can contact her by telephone: 01590 672953; you can also send an email to: WHCCG.ChawtonHouseSurgery@nhs.net and mark the subject/your email for the attention of the Practice Manager.
+Or any other query relating to this Policy and your rights as a patient, please direct any questions or concerns to Marcia Thomarel, Practice Manager.
+You can contact her by telephone: 01590 672953; you can also send an email to WHCCG.ChawtonHouseSurgery@nhs.net and mark the subject/your email for the attention of the Practice Manager.

 There may be times where we also process your information.
 That means we use it for a particular purpose and, therefore, on those occasions we may also be a Data Processor.
 The purposes for which we use your information are set out in this Privacy Notice.